 Brazilian police document says woman accuses Neymar of rape

-A Brazilian police document says an unidentified woman has accused Neymar of raping her in Paris last month.
-The player’s father calls the incident “a setup” against his son.
+A Brazilian police document says an unidentified woman has accused soccer star Neymar of raping her in Paris last month.
+After the revelation, the player used Instagram to publish a 7-minute video that includes WhatsApp messages he says he exchanged with the accuser in a friendly way days later.

+Neymar calls the incident “a setup” and insists it is an attempt of extortion against him.

 The woman says she and the Brazil star met in France after exchanging Instagram messages.